SciAtlas: A Large-Scale Knowledge Graph for Automated Scientific Research

 Key Points

-- Integrates 43M papers and 157M entities from 26 disciplines.
+- Integrates 43M papers and 157M entities, spanning 26 disciplines.

-- Features a neuro-symbolic retrieval algorithm for enhanced reasoning.
+- Features a neuro-symbolic retrieval algorithm for improved logical reasoning.

 Article Content